ong8181/random-codes/03_EchoStateNetwork/README.md

 For MNIST image classification, the algorithm is similar to that presented in Schaetti et al. (2016) https://hal.archives-ouvertes.fr/hal-02131170.
 MNIST image data can be downloaded by excuting ```mnist = datasets.fetch_openml('mnist_784', version=1,)```.

+- 2020.05.03: Script of the MNIST classification needs to be revised.
+NOT done yet.